revou-fsse-5/milestone-1-ciceiy/README.md

    The menu changes to a dropdown row style when the hamburger icon is clicked, making it easy to use.

 4. **Smooth Animations**<br>
-   Includes smooth transitions for menu changes, making the experience better.
+   Includes smooth transitions for menu changes, enhancing the user experience.

 5. **CSS Variables**<br>
    Uses CSS variables to easily change and manage styles across the website.